A-Coder02/10xers-labs-application/README.md

 - Jest & React Testing Library for testing
 - Vite for fast dev server and bundling

-### Backend (Assumed)
+### Backend

-- Node.js with Express
+- Node.js with Express framework
-- PostgreSQL relational database
+- PostgreSQL relational database for data storage
-- JWT-based authentication and role authorization
+- JWT-based authentication and role-based authorization
-- RESTful API design with Swagger documentation
+- RESTful API design following best practices
+- Swagger for API documentation and testing
+- Nodemon for automatic server restarts during development
+- Jest and Supertest for unit and integration testing
+- Environment variable management with dotenv
+- CORS middleware for cross-origin resource sharing
+- Password hashing with bcryptjs

 ---